 Initial Report and Oral Presentation to the Committee on the Rights of the Child

 Singapore submitted its Initial Report to the Committee on the Rights of the Child in November 2002.
-The Initial Report lists the legislative, judicial, administrative and other measures adopted by Singapore to give effect to the provisions of the UNCRC.
+The Initial Report listed the legislative, judicial, administrative and other measures adopted by Singapore to give effect to the provisions of the UNCRC.

-Singapore presented its report to the Committee on the Rights of the Child on 26 September 2003, at the 34th Session of the Committee on the Rights of the Child.
-The Singapore delegation was led by then Minister of State for the Ministry of Community Development and Sports, Mr Chan Soo Sen, and comprised representatives from the Inter-Ministry Committee on the UNCRC and the Singapore Children’s Society.
+Singapore presented its Initial Report on 26 September 2003, at the 34th Session of the Committee on the Rights of the Child.
+The Singapore delegation was led by then Minister of State for Community Development and Sports, Mr Chan Soo Sen, and comprised representatives from the IMC-CRC and the Singapore Children’s Society.

 The report was well received by the Committee, in particular Singapore’s progress for children in the areas of education health and housing.
 (See the Committee’s Concluding Observations on Singapore’s Initial Report).